-Cumulative Effects: In addition to the limited, short-term human disturbance associated with two harvest visits, ground nesting birds would be subject to very minimal disturbance from inappropriate foot and vessel traffic.
+Cumulative Effects: In addition to the limited, short-term human disturbance associated with two harvest trips, ground nesting birds would be subject to very minimal disturbance from inappropriate foot and vessel traffic.
 Although vegetational succession is likely to reduce the suitability of some nesting habitat, other habitat will become suitable over time resulting in no net loss of nesting habitat.
 Natural predation would continue to result in some egg and/or chick loss.
-The effects of this alternative combined with the effects from natural processes and existing human disturbance would result in negligible cumulative impacts on cliff and ground nesting birds.
+The negligible effects of this alternative combined with negligible effects from natural processes and existing human disturbance would not result in cumulative impacts to cliff and ground nesting birds.

-Conclusion: Because gull nesting habitat is typically spatially separate from the nesting areas of other cliff and ground nesting birds and human presence in any one area would be limited on each of two visits, this alternative would have negligible direct, indirect, or cumulative effects on cliff and ground nesting bird populations.
+Conclusion: Because gull nesting habitat is typically spatially separate from the nesting areas of other cliff and ground nesting birds and human presence in any one area would be limited on each of two days, this alternative would have negligible direct, indirect, or cumulative effects on cliff and ground nesting bird populations.
 The level of impact on cliff and ground nesting bird populations under this alternative would not result in any impairment of park resources that fulfill specific purposes identified in the park enabling legislation or that are essential to the integrity of the park.